 Zucchini Tots

-Zucchini Tots are a low-carb gluten-free friendly alternative to classic tater tots.
-They're oven-baked, cheesy, tender and perfect as an appetizer!
+Zucchini Tots are a low-carb alternative to classic potato tater tots.
+They're cheesy, kid-friendly, and a great appetizer for gatherings!

 Email This Recipe